haquenafeem/anonymous/README.md

 Lets you send and recieve anonymous message; kind of like [NGLLINK](https://ngl.link/)

 ## Features
-- Send and receive anonymous messages
+- Send and receive anonymous messages.
-- User-friendly interface
+- User-friendly interface.
-- Generate qrCode
+- Generate qrCode and share.
-- Share message as image
+- Share message as image.

 ## How to run
 - Clone `https://github.com/haquenafeem/anonymous.git`